 \section{\uppercase{Conclusions}}

-We presented a first comprehensive benchmark of uncertainty calibration for four multi-label deep learning bird sound classifiers across eight expert-annotated BirdSet evaluation datasets.
+We presented a first comprehensive benchmark of uncertainty calibration for four multi-label deep learning bird sound classifiers across seven expert-annotated BirdSet test datasets and the POW validation set.
 Beyond reporting class-wise mean average precision (cmAP), we evaluated calibration holistically using reliability diagrams and threshold-free metrics: expected calibration error (ECE), miscalibration score (MCS), and the decomposition into over and underconfidence (OCS/UCS).
 We analysed calibration at three granularities—global, per-dataset, and per-class—and examined behaviour for common versus rare species.
-Finally, we assessed lightweight post hoc methods (temperature and Platt scaling) fitting global calibration parameters on the POW validation set and per-class parameters on the first 10 min of each test datasets.
+Finally, we assessed lightweight post hoc methods (temperature and Platt scaling) fitting global calibration parameters on the POW validation set and per-class parameters on the first 10 min of each test dataset.

 Three findings stand out.
 First, calibration varies substantially across datasets and classes; aggregating across domains can mask systematic miscalibration.
 In our setting, Perch v2 and ConvNeXt$_{BS}$ are consistently underconfident (near-zero OCS, UCS-dominated MCS), whereas AudioProtoPNet and BirdMAE show mixed behaviour with stronger overconfidence at low probabilities and underconfidence at higher probabilities.
-Second, the calibration is also influenced by the frequency of classes.
+Second, calibration is also influenced by the frequency of classes.
 We demonstrate a shift towards model overconfidence when aggregated across less-frequent classes.
-Surprisingly also, class-wise calibration appears better for less-frequent classes.
+Also surprisingly, class-wise calibration appears better for less-frequent classes.
 This may point to potential bias when estimating calibration with limited samples.
 Investigating the reliability and bias of calibration metrics for rare classes remains an important direction for future work.
 Third, simple post hoc calibration can help, but its efficacy is model- and subset-dependent: global scaling tended to improve Perch v2 and ConvNeXt$_{BS}$, while per-class Platt / temperature scaling often brought the largest gains, alongside occasional degradations that call for careful validation.